apagade/Test/README.md

 # Question 4

-## Git tutorial for beginners on: Using Git to implement a new feature/change without affecting the main branch
+## Using Git to implement a new feature/change without affecting the main branch

 ## Why do we need to do this?